drug-design/course/docs/chapters/adme-case-studies.md

 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold

-Ketoconazole is a lipophilic antifungal drug rendered weakly basic by the presence of an immidazole grouping.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/different-metabolism-two-analogs-aada753d'><i class='fa fa-play' aria-hidden='true'></i></button>Ketoconazole is a lipophilic antifungal drug rendered weakly basic by the presence of an immidazole grouping.
 Metabolism in humans is mainly by N-glucuronidation of this function rendering the compound much more water soluble.
 Rodents have very high amidase and esterase levels and the principal metabolites formed are by hydrolysis of the acetyl moiety.
 The resultant secondary amine renders this metabolite much more basic (and now ionised substantially at physiological pH than the parent ketoconazole, but still with substantial lipophilicity.
 The combination of lipophilicity and basicity is associated with substantial membrane interactions to the extent that toxicity in the form of phospholipidosis is observed.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.